ekimb/rust-mdbg/README.md

 `rust-mdbg` is an ultra-fast minimizer-space de Bruijn graph (mdBG) implementation, geared towards the assembly of long and accurate reads such as PacBio HiFi.

-## Overview and purpose
+## Rationale

-`rust-mdbg` does not replace a conventional genome assembler, as it has slightly lower contiguity and completeness.
-However, it can be useful for quickly assembling reads.
+`rust-mdbg` can quickly assemble HiFi reads.
 It performs mdBG construction of a human genome in 26 minutes on 8 threads, with 16 GB of maximum RAM usage.

-`rust-mdbg` operates in *minimizer-space*, meaning that the reads, the assembly graph, and the final assembly, are all seen as ordered lists of minimizers, instead of strings of nucleotides.
-A conversion step is necessary to obtain a classical *base-space* representation.
+`rust-mdbg` is fast because it operates in *minimizer-space*, meaning that the reads, the assembly graph, and the final assembly, are all represented as ordered lists of minimizers, instead of strings of nucleotides.
+A conversion step then yields a classical *base-space* representation.

+## Limitations

+However, this high efficiency comes at a cost :) `rust-mdbg` cannot (yet) replace a conventional long-read genome assembler.
+It has lower contiguity and completeness than state-of-the-art assemblers such as hiCanu and hifiasm.
+Also, `rust-mdbg` performs best with data having at least 40x of coverage; at 30x we observed ~33% contiguity degradation.

+Finding the right set of parameters that yield optimal results is also an open question.
+See the 'Parameters' section of this Readme.

 ## Installation